dichlofos/xengine/README.md

 Logo and History
 ================

-1. An 'X' means 'anything'.
+1. An *X* means *anything*.
 This library contains everything you need.
 2. All XEngine code born during crutch-based development.
 That's why two crossed crutches is our logo.

- to become  and crutch
+Please note we really don't like crutches.
+This library helps you not to produce crutches in buisness logic.

 Development
 ===========